Configuring IPv6 Passthrough for Padavan Router to Enable IPv6 for All Internal Hosts

 Configuring the Startup Script for IPv6 Passthrough

-Next is to perform IPv6 passthrough.
-We will add the configuration commands to the router’s startup script.
+Next comes the IPv6 passthrough step.
+The idea is to place the required commands into the router startup script so the configuration is applied automatically after every reboot.
 Go to Advanced Settings –> Custom Settings –> Scripts –> Execute after router starts.
 Finally, add the following commands:

 #ipv6 set